trinodb/trino/docs/src/main/sphinx/security/built-in-system-access-control.rst

    access-control.name=read-only

-File Based System Access Control
+File based system access control
 ================================

 This plugin allows you to specify access control rules in a JSON file.